Taiwan-U.S. Policy Program

 The program offers an unparalleled opportunity for America’s future policy leaders to benefit from exposure to Taiwan.
 Each participant will gain transformative in-country knowledge that will empower them to analyze future challenges involving Taiwan and undertake informed policy decisions and analysis.

-Funding for TUPP in 2017 was provided by the generous support of the Henry Luce Foundation, the Taiwan Foundation for Democracy, the Global Taiwan Institute, the London School of Economics Alumni Association, as well as a few private donors.
+Funding for TUPP is generously provided by the Henry Luce Foundation, the Taiwan Foundation for Democracy, the Global Taiwan Institute, and the London School of Economics Alumni Association.

 - Minimum of a master's degree

 - Minimum of three years of work experience in a think tank, government agency, or university